danielorlando97/golang-solution-problem/README.md

 # golang-solution-problem

-Solutions' set of competitive programing problems.
+Set of solutions of competitive programing problems.
 That solutions write in Go